kunal763/django_notes/README.md

         def __str__(self):
             return f'tweeted by {self.user}'
+- When the user is deleted all the tweets of the user will be deleted this is known as models.CASCADE
 - If you want to update date automatically at every time you can use ```updated_at=DateTimeField(auto_now=true)``` or if you only want to change the date at the time of creation of you can use ```created_at=DateTimeField(auto_now_add=true)```